leocho1989/jsproject/README.md

 In addition, this project will include:

-* An About modal describing the background and rules of the game
+* An About modal describing the background
 * A production README